Pekoder/Pekoder/README.md

-- 👋 Hi, I’m @Pekoder
+- 👋 Hi, I’m Ibikunle Peace
 - 👀 I’m interested in solving problems that are related to tech and life and I also love Programming a lot.
 - 🌱 I’m currently a Front-End Developer
+- I create seamless and interactive websites
 - 📫 How to reach me
-- You can reach me with my email (ibikunlepeace900@gmail.com) or my phone number (09158611048)
+- You can reach me with my email (ibikunlepeace900@gmail.com) or my phone number (+2349158611048)
 - 😄 Pronouns: Hardworking,Attentive, curious,etc
 - ⚡ Fun fact: I love horror movies a lot